slackapi/java-slack-sdk/docs/guides/supported-web-frameworks.md

 }
 ```

+If your app is going to have its own `ServletContextListener`, placing the above Servlet class in a dedicated package plus passing the package name to scan as the `@ServletComponentScan`'s argument would be recommended.
+Refer to [#947](https://github.com/slackapi/java-slack-sdk/issues/947) for more details.

 #### src/main/resources/application.yml

-Lastly, place a configuration file in the resources directory.
+Lastly, place a configuration file in the `resources` directory.
 The following example customizes the log level only for **Slack SDK for Java** and the port to listen from 8080 to 3000.

 ```yaml
 logging.level: